litebird/litebird_sim/docs/source/detectors.rst

-The way information about detectors and frequency channels is stored in the IMO closely match the :class:`.DetectorInfo` and :class:`.FreqChannelinfo` classes.
+The way information about detectors and frequency channels is stored in the IMO closely match the :class:`.DetectorInfo` and :class:`.FreqChannelInfo` classes.
 In fact, they can be retrieved easily from the IMO using the static methods :meth:`.DetectorInfo.from_imo` and :meth:`.FreqChannelInfo.from_imo`::